DIY Home Renovation Tips for Maximising Value

 When it comes to making an impact and capturing the attention of investors, your home’s entrance really needs to stand out.
 Buyers will, again, be looking for visual unity here, so make sure that colour tones and styles match the rest of the home.

-Keep in mind that the home needs to be exceedingly welcoming to buyers, so if you’re going to alter gardens, fences or footpaths, make them highlight the front door by creating a V shape out to the street.
-It draws the eye to the entryway and removes any confusion about where best to enter your house when walking up from the road.
+Keep in mind that the home needs to be exceedingly welcoming to buyers, so if you’re going to alter gardens, fences, or footpaths, make them highlight the front door by creating a V shape out to the street.
+This will draw the eye to the entryway and remove any confusion about where best to enter your house when walking up from the road.

 6 Unique Lighting Options To Spruce Up Your Backyard